adnan-nabil/adnan-nabil/README.md

 I have completed my Bachelor's in Computer Science and Engineering from Shahjalal University of Science and Technology with a focus on Software Engineering, Machine Learning, and Artificial Intelligence.
 My research interests lie at the intersection of planning, reasoning, and grounded decision-making for intelligent systems, with a particular focus on leveraging the capabilities of Large Language Models and vision architectures such as Transformer, Vision Transformer and Convolutional Neural Networks (CNN).
 Parallely I am working on RAG based system development implemented with FastAPI.

-🔭 I’m currently working on Squad Innovators as a Software Developer(AI/ML).
+🔭 I’m currently working on Squad Innovators as a Software Developer(AI).

 ---